Yoga nidra: Dennis Boyes

 In 1973, French yoga advocate Dennis Boyes published his book Le Yoga du sommeil éveillé; méthode de relaxation, yoga nidra ("The Yoga of Waking Sleep: method of relaxation, yoga nidra").
 This is the first known usage of "yoga nidra" in a modern sense.
 In the book, Boyes makes use of relaxation techniques including the direction of attention to each part of the body:

-Dirigez votre attention dans le front de votre visage...
-Sentez bien le front...
-Descendez un peu jusqu'à l'œil droit...
-Guidez votre attention dans l'œil...
-Eprouvez la forme sphéroïde du globe oculaire...
-Essayez de bien sentir, doucement... directement, sans utiliser la pensée ou l'image mentale...

-Direct your attention into your forehead...
-Feel the forehead well...
-Go down a little to the right eye...
-Guide your attention into the eye...
-Experience the spheroidal shape of the eyeball...
-Try to feel it well, softly... directly, without using thought or a mental image...